deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 In this model, apps aren't made up of one giant shared pool of resources for all users.
 Instead, each user gets a logically separate copy of each app, backed by computing resources in their own cloud.
 These resources are managed and controlled by the end user, who logs in to their cloud directly.

-We think this shift solves a number of hairy problems for both individual developers and users.
+At Deta, we think this shift solves a number of hairy problems for both individual developers and users.